Skip to main content

 Run one verification check each quarter to prevent classification drift:

 A practical risk is choosing res-non-dom early, then treating every foreign inflow as automatically covered.
-If records do not clearly show where income arose and what was remitted, your position gets harder to defend.
-If your facts no longer fit your label in one paragraph, stop and escalate before filing.
-If you want a deeper dive, read The Ultimate Digital Nomad Tax Survival Guide for 2025.
+If your records do not clearly show where income arose and what was remitted to Malta, your position becomes harder to support.
+If your facts no longer match the label you are using, pause and get advice before filing.
+For a broader planning overview, read The Ultimate Digital Nomad Tax Survival Guide for 2025.

 Before filing, map your facts to one clear route and make sure your records tell the same story.